bmagrys/micro-frontend-architecture/README.md

 The business case used as an example here is Administration Panel for an E-commerce system.

 Example consists of following projects:
-- Envelope `/micro-frontend-envelope`: Starting application with layout and main navigation, acting as Envelope for other apps.
+- Envelope `/micro-frontend-envelope`: Starting application with layout and main navigation that aggregates other apps.
 That's entry layer for every nested content in panel [(read more)](./micro-frontend-envelope/README.md),
 - Orders `/micro-frontend-app-orders`: Demo micro application which acts as Orders section
   - Micro-app model where bundles can be hosted separately and referenced at runtime in Envelope app [(read more)](./micro-frontend-app-orders/README.md),
 - (more coming soon)